ChristopherJD/lsm9ds1/README.md

 ## Dependencies

-This library depends on the WiringPi library for Chip Select Arbitration.
-You can find out more information about the library at the [wiringpi](http://wiringpi.com/) website.
+This library depends on the [cjson](https://github.com/DaveGamble/cJSON) library by Dave Gamble.
+Please follow the installation steps to build for your system.

 ## Building